ilpropheta/ilpropheta.github.io/README.md

 - 2017
   - given my first talk about Coding Gym at *NoSlidesConf 2017*
 - 2018
-  - started developing Coding Gym as a "distributed format"
+  - started developing Coding Gym as a "delocalized format"
   - co-organized [Modena Tech Summit](#Modena-Tech-Summit-2018),
-  - co-organized and co-moderated the first Coding Gym outside Modena in Padua
+  - co-organized and co-moderated the first Coding Gym outside Modena (in Padua)
   - co-organized the first Coding Gym in Barcelona
   - co-organized and co-moderated the first Coding Gym in Milan
   - hosted the first "Coding Gym Trainers Summit" in Modena